If you could avoid financial catastrophe in the future by establishing a healthy amount of savings now – would you do it?

 Betterment has a modern portfolio strategy, in which they emphasize diversification across broad asset classes.
 Betterment uses a portfolio entirely made of exchange-traded funds (ETFs).
 ETFs are generally low cost and have a high liquidity.
 Betterment usually chooses the lowest-fee ETFs that offer the best performance, which in turn means solid returns on investments for their customers.

-The good news about the Betterment Smart Saver account is that:
+The good news about the Betterment Cash Reserve account is that:

 - your savings will be exempt from local and state income taxes (but fully taxable at federal level)

 - you’ll be able to enjoy automatic rate increases

 - and you won’t have any withdrawal limits if you need to get your money out of the account

 The downsides of Cash Reserve accounts are that:

 - they are not FDIC-insured (but instead, are covered by SIPC insurance), and

 - outgoing transfers to another account can take longer than a traditional account (around 4-5 business days).